mapbox/mapnik-omnivore/README.md

 - `.kml`
 - `.gpx`
 - `.geojson`
+- `.tif`
+- `.vrt` : raster files listed in the VRT file must be in the same directory as the VRT file
 - `.csv` : must be valid geo CSV, and can be in the form of `.csv`, `.txt`, or `.tsv`
 - `.shp` : In order to set the projection, the `.prj` file must be in the same directory and have the same name as the `.shp` file